UMAprotocol/docs/docs/uma-tokenholders/Guidence on Collateral Currency Addition.md

-###Guidence for the Addition of Collateral Currencies
+###Guidance for the Addition of Collateral Currencies

 Collateral currencies can be added through the collateral currency UMIP template available on Github, by adding
  - the name of the token to the be added